renanbs/vscode-git-context-menu/README.md

 ## Source Control ▸ Stashes

 In the Source Control panel, the **Stashes** view lists your stashes and lets you Apply, Pop, Drop, create a Branch, or Copy the message via inline actions/context menu (matching the behavior shown in the screenshot).
+Click a stash to expand its files, and click a file to open a diff between the stash and its base.

 ## Requirements